Skparab1/javascript-interactives/README.md

   - box will follow mouse at fixed distance

 - Color changing pen
-  - drawing pen will chnage color depending on position
+  - drawing pen will change color depending on position

+- buildings in New York
+  - shows relative heights of some buildings in nyc